 - Assay metadata (assay type, description, name, filenames, etc.)

-- List metadata and/or data (You have precise control of which parts of a list are indexed.
+- List metadata and/or data, including attached documents.
+(You have precise control of which parts of a list are indexed.
 For details see Edit a List Design.)

 - Schema metadata (including external schema)